 Here’s what we can control: we can find ways to recognize what calls to us, even within our constraints.
 We can practice tuning into our frequency through small experiments, trusted conversations, and paying attention to what creates those full-body “yes” moments.

-Sometimes the most invigorating moments come only in hindsight — after we take a risk and realize that something beautiful came from it.
-These experiences can be rare, and that’s also what makes them important to notice.
+Sometimes the most invigorating moments come only in hindsight, after we take a risk and realize that something beautiful came from it.
+These experiences can be rare, and that’s also what makes them important to notice and share with trustworthy people in our lives.

 Leave a comment